 - Salami.
 With its rich flavor and subtle spice, salami is a wonderful meat to pair with the sweeter flavors in this salad.
 You can use dry salami or fresh-cut slices of salami from the deli.

 - Italian Vinaigrette.
-Bright, light, and a little sweet.
+Bright, light, and a little sweet, just like the vinaigrette in my Italian Pasta Salad.
 This quick and easy Italian dressing perfectly complements the ingredients in this salad.

 - Cover the onions with cold water in a bowl.

 - Rehydrate the sun-dried tomatoes in hot water in a bowl.